 If you display data poorly, the meaning of your data is more likely to get lost.
 It is vital to be able to clearly visualise your words and thoughts with your data to be more convincing.
 UpSlide presents 8 easy ways to make your finance charts simple, beautiful and effective!
 Thanks to UpSlide Product Expert, Jules Touya, for his help on this post.
-We have also created an Excel file for you to download containing all the before and after charts we have displayed here, if you scroll to the end of this post.

 Before you start tweaking design elements, you need to know that your data is displayed in the optimal format.
 Bar, pie, and line charts all tell different stories about your data, you need to choose the best one to tell the story you want.
 Always order your graph from biggest to smallest, or in chronological order so it is simple, easy and clear to understand.